 The beer aspect of Luana’s is found in a row of tap handles displaying a rotating selection of craft brews, including Santan’s Mr. Pineapple and Lumberyard’s Hazy Angel.
 Brews from elsewhere might include Rita!, a margarita-inspired gose from Marble Brewery in Albuquerque.
 Consistent with the unabashed randomness here, a beer from one brewery may come in a promotional glass from another.
 There’s also a small selection of wine and original cocktails.
 Tea creations include Matcha Matcha Man, an expectedly green latte, and Thrilla in Vanilla chai.

-The sandwiches have Mediterranean and Southwestern influences, but their names seem almost chosen at random.
+The sandwiches have Mediterranean and Southwestern influences with names from a poem written by the owner.
 “You Opened my Eyes Again” features smoked turkey with havarti on a pretzel bun.
 “And Put your Spell on Me” involves chipotle chicken salad between two slices of honey wheat bread, and “Damn…I’m so Happy you did” is sliced mozzarella with pesto on sourdough.
 The sandwiches are served with chips and macaroni salad, a common side in a Hawaiian plate lunch, and the toothpicks holding them together are decorated with pirate flags.

 149 W. McDowell Rd., Phoenix AZ 85003